dbt-labs/docs.getdbt.com/website/blog/2019-05-01-how-we-structure-dbt-projects.md

 As the maintainers of dbt, and analytics consultants, at [Fishtown Analytics](https://www.getdbt.com/dbt-labs/about-us/) (now dbt Labs) we build a lot of dbt projects.
 Over time, we’ve developed internal conventions on how we structure them.

-This article does not seek to instruct you on how to design a final model for your stakeholders — it won’t cover whether you should denormalize everything into one wide master table, or have many tables that need to be joined together in the BI layer.
+This article does not seek to instruct you on how to design a final model for your stakeholders — it won’t cover whether you should denormalize everything into one wide master <Term id="table" />, or have many tables that need to be joined together in the BI layer.
 There are entire books on this topic.
 Instead, use this as a guide once you’ve already got an idea of what you’re building for how you should break the transformations up into separate dbt models.

 <!--truncate-->